tblu4982/autoadvisor/README.md

+Read the User Guide for installation instructions

-Store 'project', 'preprocess', and 'advise' in the same file directory.
+Store ALL python files in the same file directory.
 To run program, run project.py.

 This program requires the following resources to run: